JNGO27/Lyriks/README.md

 - A library of songs and lyrics: Browse and view the lyrics of a large selection of songs from various artists and genres.
 - Top songs and artists: A feature that showcases the most popular songs and artists currently trending or historically popular.
-- Country songs: Browse songs depending on the location
-- Albums: Browse and view the track lists and lyrics for various albums.
+- Top Artists: Browse and view the top artists by genre and their top tracks.
 - Search functionality: Search for specific songs or artists using keywords.
 - Audio playback: Stream or play songs directly
 - Mobile responsive: Optimized for use on mobile devices, with a layout and user interface that adjusts and scales appropriately to fit the screen size and resolution of the device being used.